gabibbo97/charts/charts/fcgi-nginx-frontend/README.md

 This chart allows exposing a FastCGI deployment via HTTP, this can be used with PHP-FPM and such

+## DEPRECATION NOTICE

+This has been deprecated because ingress controllers now offer this as a built-in functionality.

+See for instance the documentation of ingress-nginx on [exposing FastCGI servers](https://kubernetes.github.io/ingress-nginx/user-guide/fcgi-services).

 ## TL;DR

 ```bash